TeamBLUESaintMarys/SoftEngBLUE/README.md

 This software is open source and provided as is.
 Team Blue accepts no liability for this software.
 Use at your own risk.

 ##### Sources
-Some of this code was taken from the code open code in the Saint Mary's Moblie App deveoplement class winter 2018.
+Saint Mary's Moblie App developement class winter 2018 thyroid app code was used a template for this project.